Source: Getty Images

 As sad as we are to see "Breaking Bad" go, it's incredibly exciting knowing that we'll get an ending in a couple months, and seeing the cast so thrilled to celebrate the last episodes, it's hard not to get caught up in it too.

-Click past the jump to see even more photos of the Vader "Mythos" statue!
+Click past the jump to see their big entrance.

 FROM NEXT MOVIE

 The technology behind action figures, especially those cast in the likenesses of A-list actors, have come a long way since "Star Wars" kicked off the merchandising state we now live in.
 Now we have 3-D scans of actors shrunken down to fit in the palm of your hand, but that always wasn't the case.

 The folks over at Next Movie are serving up a reminder of just how far we've come with a new series of Photoshops that insert classic action figures in the posters of movies featuring the character.
 The result is a vaguely recognizable poster for "Star Wars" and a several other one sheets filled the plastic (sort of) likenesses of some of our most iconic characters.

 Check out the rest of the action figures posters over at Next Movie!

 When Ridley Scott snatched up Cormac McCarthy's first feature-length screenplay essentially the instant people knew it existed, we knew that "The Counselor" was a project worth playing attention to.
 That was all before it started attracting talent like Michael Fassbender, Javier Bardem, Brad Pitt, Cameron Diaz, and Penelope Cruz.
 This was definitely something that wasn't leaving our radar any time soon.

 Now we have not only the trailer that dropped yesterday, but Entertainment Weekly just released two photos from "The Counselor" that do little else but prove that there are several good looking people in the movie.
 Still, this is one that we absolutely cannot wait to see.